Simulation Reset Detection Calculator for Poisson Reset Risk

 The math is straightforward, but the interpretation is intentionally playful.
 It is a way to quantify stories about glitches in the Matrix, not a way to forecast the actual fate of the cosmos.
 Used with that mindset, it can help build intuition about how rare events, detection, and intervention interact in any monitored system that might occasionally be rebooted.

-Enter values and click compute.
+Enter the simulation-reset inputs and click compute.

 Score0